Celebrating Ramadan in Yemen: “the Graveyard for the Living”

 The family lives in northern Sana’a, near the international airport, an area that has been repeatedly hit by airstrikes.
 Their home has been damaged by the regular bombardments, but they continue to live there because they have nowhere else to go.

 “Ramadan is such a difficult time for me because I have to take responsibility for all my siblings.
 There is not much food and it is difficult to divide it,” she says.

 The ever-changing frontlines in Yemen’s brutal war have forced Kholod and her family to flee four times.
-Originally from Taiz, the mother-of-two now lives in Sana’a, where WFP supports a large population of internally displaced people.
+Originally from Taiz, the 24-year-old mother-of-two now lives in Sana’a, where the U.N.
+World Food Programme supports a large population of internally displaced people.

 “This is where I ended up in my life.
 I have been to many places.
 I have worked.
 I used to be someone in life!
 But now my life is just a daily struggle to feed my children,” said Kholod.